PhD - Leuven | More than two weeks ago

 The successful PhD candidate will be part of a large IMEC team working on the research, implementation and prototyping of future communications and radar systems: experts in digital, analog and mm-wave ASIC design, communications systems, radar systems, processing and machine learning.
 This is a unique opportunity to develop innovative, multi-disciplinary technology and shape future wireless and sensing networks.
 You will publish your research in top-level journals and conferences.

-Required background: Electrical Engineering, Signal Processing for Communications, knowledge of radar is a plus
+Required background: Electrical Engineering, Signal Processing for Communications, knowledge of radar is a plus.
+Proficiency in Matlab and/or Python.

 Type of work: 20% literature/theory, 60% modelling/simulation, 20% design/experimental